Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +4500

-- In terms of their national championship odds, the Hurricanes have experienced the 55th-biggest change this season, improving from +10000 at the beginning to +4500.
+- Sportsbooks have moved the Hurricanes' national championship odds up from +10000 at the beginning of the season to +4500.
+Among all teams in college basketball, that is the 55th-biggest change.

-- With odds of +4500, Miami (FL) has been given a 2.2% chance of winning the national championship.
+- Based on its moneyline odds, Miami (FL) has a 2.2% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.